You are here

 This Pan-Asian restaurant accompanies Newseum on Pennsylvania Avenue, and makes for an unforgettable meal before or after you observe the museum.
 Executive Chef Scott Drewno was named Chef of the Year at the 2016 RAMMYs, and for good reason.
 The Source’s takes on dim sum and wonton soup (which we’ve fawned over before) are enough to keep you coming back again and again.

 Situated near Yards Park in Capitol Riverfront, Osteria Morini is a rustic escape to the Emilia-Romagna region of Italy.
-After you take in the ragus, pastas and affordable wines, it’s time to expose your taste buds to the wonderful dessert creations from pastry chef Alex Levin, who was named Pasty Chef of the Year at the 2016 RAMMYs.
+After you take in the ragus, pastas and affordable wines, it’s time to expose your taste buds to the wonderful dessert creations from pastry chef Alex Levin, who was named Pastry Chef of the Year at the 2016 RAMMYs.
 One look at the offerings on the dessert menu will awaken your sweet tooth: mascarpone mousse, spiced rice pudding, pistachio panna cotta…time to make a reservation.

 The Red Hen